 Madhya Pradesh batsman, Aryaman Birla, son of industrialist Kumar Mangalam Birla, recently released a statement on Instagram saying that he would be taking an indefinite break from cricket to focus on his mental health.
 The young player had also been a part of Rajasthan Royals and played two seasons of IPL.Often a taboo subject, especially in sports where it is mostly about performance, winning and constantly exceeding expectations, discussions around mental health are slowly gaining momentum as more players come out with their stories of battling depression, anxiety and mental health issues.We take a look at the sports personalities who have opened up about their mental health struggles:

+Do you remember the last time you stopped and asked yourself – am I feeling alright mentally, am I happy or am I too stressed?
 Most of us make New Year resolutions about finally hitting the gym, losing xyz kilos or going for that long pending daily walk – all very important for our physical health.
-As per research by the World Health Organisation, one in five Indians will suffer from some kind of mental health issues by 2020, with depression being one of the biggest causes.
+But, how many of us decide to make our mental health a priority?As per research by the World Health Organisation, one in five Indians will suffer from some kind of mental health issues by 2020, with depression being one of the biggest causes.
+However, the stigma associated with mental health problems makes it difficult to come out and say that there is an issue, mentally.
+And when we do, it is also often too late.So, this year, let us resolve to make our mental health as much a priority as our physical health.
 Here are 10 ways in which you can focus on your mental health: